heroku/heroku-buildpack-clojure/README.md

 ### Uberjars

-Another simpler way is to create an uberjar during build and not involve Leiningen at all at runtime.
-If your `Procfile` does not mention `lein` at all, then the buildpack will run `lein uberjar`.
+A simpler way is to create an uberjar during build and not involve Leiningen at all at runtime.
+If your `Procfile` does not include `lein`, then the buildpack will run `lein uberjar`.
 Then your `Procfile` entries should just consist of `java` invocations.

 If you have `:main` in `project.clj` and `:gen-class` in your main namespace you can just use `java $JVM_OPTS -jar target/myproject-standalone.jar`.
-If you're not using `:main` then you can use `clojure.main/main` as your entry and point it to your app using the `-m` argument: `java $JVM_OPTS -cp target/myproject-standalone.jar clojure.main -m myproject.web`.
+If you're not using `:main` then you can use `clojure.main` as your entry and point it to your app using the `-m` argument: `java $JVM_OPTS -cp target/myproject-standalone.jar clojure.main -m myproject.web`.